Students from non EU/EWR countries (third countries)

-Please inform yourself as soon as possible at the German embassy in your home country about the entry requirements and which documents you need to apply for a visa.
+Please contact the German embassy in your home country as soon as possible to find out about the entry requirements and which documents you need to apply for a visa.
 It is necessary to apply for the visa or residence permit while you are still in your home country.
-For further information on the visa application, please visit the website of Study in Germany.
+For further important information about visa application, please visit the website of Study in Germany.

 Necessary documents to apply for a visa:

 - a university entrance qualification which is recognized in Germany (A-Levels or equivalent)

 - proof of your previous academic performance